omniskop/lecture-devops-app/README.md

 apart if necessary.
 Additionally, it documents various invocations that may help you adapting this application as *workload* for the exercise.

-**_Please note, that this `Makefile` is only meant to showcase typical steps that need to be taken in order to automate the deployment lifecycle of such an application and code base.
+**_Please note, that the `Makefile` is only meant to showcase steps that are usually needed to be taken in order to automate the deployment lifecycle of such an application and code base.
 It is NOT recommended to invoke `make` targets from the CI/CD, but rather to utilize platform-specific interfaces (e.g. `Jenkinsfile`, `.travis.yml`, etc.), which may then invoke commands shown in the `make` target or in the `scripts` section of one of the `package.json` files._**